 What Does an SEO Consultant Do?

 An SEO Consultant does a lot more than you might be aware of.
-The following list offers a glimpse at what a good SEO consultant does.
+The following list offers a glimpse of what a good SEO consultant does.

 - An SEO consultant should audit your website and provide optimization recommendations.
 There’s a number of audits that an SEO consultant can conduct on your site.
 Here a few important types of audits and strategies that you should be familiar with:

-- SEO Content Audit – This type of audit can include improvement, pruning, and other recommendations for the content on your site in order to both improve and refine the content that search engines have indexed.
-This type of audit should also provide researched keywords for (at least) your top pages.
+- SEO Content Audit – This type of audit can include improvement, pruning, consolidation, and other recommendations for the content on your site in order to both improve and refine the content that search engines have indexed.
+This type of audit should also provide researched keywords for some of your top pages.

-- Technical SEO Audit – This type of audit can include recommendations to fix crawl errors, optimize your robots.txt file and XML sitemap, and implement other technical SEO best practices.
+- Technical SEO Audit – This type of audit can include recommendations to fix crawl errors, optimize your robots.txt file and XML sitemap, implement redirects, fix rendering issues, and implement other technical SEO best practices.

 - An SEO consultant provides a (keyword-researched) content strategy.
-This ensures that your company has a plan to create the content that your target audience is searching for.
+A content strategy ensures that your company has a plan to create the content that your target audience is searching for.
 A good content strategy goes beyond keyword research, however, and should include recommended content tactics that work in your industry and for your type of business (lead generation, eCommerce, publishing, etc.).

 - An SEO consultant provides on-page optimization assistance.
 This one is very important since good on-page SEO is critical to ensuring that your website has a chance to rank well for the keywords that have been researched.
 Sometimes, an SEO consultant may actually do the on-page SEO for your business.
 The approach to implementation will depend on your staff’s bandwidth, your comfort level with providing administrative access to your website for your SEO consultant, etc.

 - An SEO consultant identifies link building opportunities.
 Be careful with this one, since the wrong types of links can put you at risk of Google’s algorithm updates.
-Avoid SEO consultants who guarantee a certain number of links per month, focus too much on anchor text and discuss directory links too much.
+Avoid SEO consultants who guarantee a certain number of links per month, focus too much on anchor text, and only focus on directory links.
 A good SEO consultant will help to identify some topically-related websites and blogs that link to competitors, but not your website.
 A good SEO consultant will also help to identify contributor (guest posting) opportunities on topically-related, industry-leading websites where you can build your brand by providing expert and insightful content.
 Find more link building strategies that SEO consultants can help you with.

 - An SEO consultant helps to ensure you have proper analytics in place.
 Most companies already have Google Analytics installed, but not every website has Google Search Console and/or Bing Webmaster Tools set up.
-Furthermore, paid SEO tools such as Moz Pro, SEMRush and others can provide additional reporting metrics that help both you and your SEO consultant ensure that you’re keeping tabs on traffic, errors, acquired links, keyword rankings and specific opportunities to further optimize existing pages on your website.
+Furthermore, paid SEO tools such as Moz Pro, SEMRush and others can provide additional reporting metrics that help both you and your SEO consultant ensure that you’re keeping track of traffic, errors, acquired links, keyword rankings, and content opportunities.

 - An SEO consultant reports on specific metrics that help to measure the results of their efforts.
 Most companies are initially concerned with rankings for specific keywords, but a good SEO consultant will focus on the bigger picture.
 Overall organic search traffic and lead/revenue growth are the key metrics to measure.
 You want to see initial signs that these metrics are growing in a three to six-month window (maybe a little longer) after you’ve begun implementing the SEO consultant’s recommendations on a consistent basis.
 Don’t expect a hockey-stick type of growth.
 Initial growth will likely be small, but over time it will grow cumulatively.
 SEO is a long-term endeavor.